Michael Ledeen: Personal life

 Ledeen was born in Los Angeles, California.

 His first wife was Jenny Ledeen of St. Louis, Missouri.

 At the time of his death, Ledeen was married to his second wife, Barbara, who was a longtime staffer for Senator Chuck Grassley on the Senate Judiciary Committee until early 2021, when she retired from the Senate, and with whom he had three children: Simone, Gabriel, and Daniel.
-Simone has worked both in Iraq and Afghanistan for the Department of Defense; Gabriel is currently a lieutenant in the United States Marines Corps serving his second tour in Iraq; Daniel too is currently a lieutenant in the USMC.
+Simone has worked both in Iraq and Afghanistan for the Department of Defense; Gabriel is currently working for an e-commerce company; Daniel too is currently a lieutenant in the USMC.

 Ledeen was an accomplished contract bridge player, having won one American Contract Bridge League national-level tournament, the 2009 Senior Swiss Teams, on a with Karen Allison, Lea Dupont and Benito Garozzo.
 He also partnered with Jimmy Cayne, who oversaw the collapse of Bear Stearns firm in 2007 and 2008.
 Consulted by a New York Times journalist early in the episode, Ledeen suggested that his book on the leadership lessons of Machiavelli had influenced Cayne, and observed that "Jimmy saw himself in Machiavelli ... you have to get rid of failure and you have to punish lack of virtue ruthlessly and all the time."

-Ledeen died from complications of multiple strokes in Austin, Texas, on May 17, 2025, at the age of 83.
+Ledeen died from complications of multiple strokes in Austin, Texas, on May 18, 2025, at the age of 83.